Yoric/ronin-time-bureaucrats/where-when-and-how-the-rules.md

 * The Continuum may be Taken Out, causing creation of a Pocket Continuum.
 That’s Bad.
 However, when the Continuum is Taken Out, any Stress and Consequences disappear immediately.

-* From the point of view of recovery, every story is a Conflict against the Continuum.
-Consequently, **the Continuum does not recover Stress during a story**.
+* From the point of view of recovery, every scenario is a Conflict against the Continuum.
+Consequently, **Continuum Stress is recovered at the end of the scenario**, not before.

+* Continuum Consequences need to be Bandaged before they can recover.
+Bandaging a Continuum Consequence typically involves either fixing the issue in-game or coming up with an **Explanation** for why the Consequence is solved \(see below\) from the safety of the Continuum Indirection.

 ### Built-in Stunts